 For decades, it was known as the “hammer-and-nail building” for its iconic animated neon sign.
-Today, it is known as a Mid-Century Modern gem that narrowly dodged the wrecking ball.
+Today, it is known as a Midtown Mid-Century Modern landmark that had an extremely close call with the wrecking ball.

 And the building owes its creation to the demise of a neighborhood under the guise of “urban renewal.”